percona/pmm/docs/details/dashboards/dashboard-mysql-instance-summary.md

 - `query_cache_type=0`
 - `query_cache_size=0`

-!!! tip alert alert-success "Tip"
+!!! hint alert alert-success "Tip"
     While you can dynamically change these values, to completely remove the contention point you have to restart the database.

 ## MySQL Query Cache Activity